s-minoo/eswc-2025-poster-algebra-implementation/README.md

    (module: [rmlweaver-js](./rmlweaver-js/))
    - Added new operators such as union and new extend functions to the prototyping algebraic mapping engine [RMLWeaver-JS](https://github.com/RMLio/rmlweaver-js/)

+The implementation is evaluated with the official [RML test cases](https://rml.io/test-cases/) for CSV and JSON data formats, and thus verifying empirically that the semantics captured by the translation algorithm in the paper[^paper_fnt] aligns with the informally-defined semantics of the official RML test cases.

 ## Prerequisites